-273 Control baselines are tailored to meet their organization's needs.
-NIST SP 800-53 [10] defines tailoring as
+Control baselines are tailored to meet their organization's needs.
+NIST SP 800-53 [10] defines tailoring as "The process by which security control baselines are modified by: (i) identifying and designating common controls; (ii) applying scoping considerations on the applicability and implementation of baseline controls; (iii) selecting compensating security controls; (iv) assigning specific values to organization-defined security control parameters; (v) supplementing baselines with additional security controls or control enhancements; and (vi) providing additional specification information for control implementation."

-274 "The process by which security control baselines are modified by: (i) identifying and designating
+While not discussed in this example scenario, Great Seneca also plans to make tailoring decisions based on other unique needs in its environment (e.g., legal, and regulatory requirements).

-- common controls; (ii) applying scoping considerations on the applicability and implementation of - 276 baseline controls; (iii) selecting compensating security controls; (iv) assigning specific values to - 277 organization-defined security control parameters; (v) supplementing baselines with additional security - controls or control enhancements; and (vi) providing additional specification information for controlimplementation." - 280 While not discussed in this example scenario, Great Seneca also plans to make tailoring decisions based 281 on other unique needs in its environment (e.g., legal, and regulatory requirements).
+5.4.1 An Example Tailoring of the System and Communications Protection Security Control Family implement the enhancements that are applicable to a high-impact system for the SC controls they have selected.

-5.4.1 An Example Tailoring of the System and Communications Protection SecurityControl Family implement the enhancements that are applicable to a high-impact system for the SC controls they haveselected.
+As Great Seneca Accounting reviews the System and Communications Protection (SC) control family in NIST SP 800-53 [10], it notes there are opportunities for tailoring.

-- As Great Seneca Accounting reviews the System and Communications Protection (SC) control family in NIST SP 800-53 [10], it notes there are opportunities for tailoring. - For example, the NIST SP 800-53 baseline includes control enhancements, whereas the Cybersecurity Framework Informative References contain only base controls.
+For example, the NIST SP 800-53 baseline includes control enhancements, whereas the Cybersecurity Framework Informative References contain only base controls.
 Great Seneca Accounting decides to

-Using this decision as a guide, Great Seneca Accounting also makes the following tailoring decisionsrelated to the NIST SP 800-53 SC control family:
+Using this decision as a guide, Great Seneca Accounting also makes the following tailoring decisions related to the NIST SP 800-53 SC control family:

 - NIST SP 800-53 provides recommendations regarding implementation priorities for controls.
 The implementation priorities of controls related to some Cybersecurity Framework Subcategories were adjusted to be higher or lower based on their alignment with Subcategory prioritization in the Target Profile. - For example, the implementation priority for Cybersecurity Framework Subcategory DE.CM-5 was identified as having low or moderate importance for accomplishing all four BYOD-related Business/Mission Objectives.
 NIST SP 800-53 designates control SC-18, which supports the implementation of Cybersecurity Framework Subcategory DE.CM-5, as high priority.
-However, since Cybersecurity Framework Subcategory DE.CM-5 is moderate or low priority in this context, Great Seneca makes a tailoring decision to lower the implementation priority for the SC-18 NIST SP 800-53 control to moderate. - 303
+However, since Cybersecurity Framework Subcategory DE.CM-5 is moderate or low priority in this context, Great Seneca makes a tailoring decision to lower the implementation priority for the SC-18 NIST SP 800-53 control to moderate. - DE.CM-5's importance designations for accomplishing the BYOD-Related Business/Mission Objectives are highlighted using a green box in Figure 5-3.